Mary Pope (vegetarian): Vegetarian Savouries

-Contents

-In 1904, Pope published the cookbook Vegetarian Savouries, with a foreword authored by Lady Paget.
-The book, 79 pages in length, contains a number of vegetarian savoury recipes, ranging from "Gravy for Stock" made with lentils to "Plasmon Butterflies".
-In her introduction, Pope states:
+In 1904, Pope published Vegetarian Savouries, with a foreword by Lady Paget.
+The 79-page book contains vegetarian savoury recipes, ranging from "Gravy for Stock" made with lentils to "Plasmon Butterflies".
+In her introduction, Pope wrote:

 I have chiefly endeavored to meet the requirements of those who, being wishful to give up flesh eating, are at a loss how to replace the savory meat entrees to which they have been accustomed.
 Some people have no trouble in making so radical a change of diet; others encounter many difficulties.

-Nutritional arguments

-The book also references the findings of European chemists, including Fresenius, Church, and Wolff, who analysed the nutritional content of various vegetables and meats.
-According to their research, beans, with 30.8% nitrogenous matter, surpass prime lean beef, which contains 19.3%.
-Other vegetables like string beans, lentils, and dried peas are also noted for having higher nitrogen content than fatty meats like beef and mutton.
-These comparisons are used to support the argument that vegetarian foods, such as beans, offer comparable, if not superior, nutritional value to meat.
+The book cites analyses by European chemists, including Fresenius, Church, and Wolff, comparing the nitrogen content of vegetables and meats.
+These comparisons are used to support Pope's argument that foods such as beans, lentils, and peas could replace meat in the diet.

-Reception

-The New York Times described the book as stressing the practical side of vegetarianism and its suitability for refined dining, reporting that the preface presents vegetarian dishes as varied and flavourful, and as relatively simple and inexpensive to prepare.
-The Theosophical Review noted Pope's skill in devising savoury dishes and advised aspiring vegetarians to use the recipes with care, particularly those with limited cooking experience.
+The New York Times described the book as stressing the practical side of vegetarianism and its suitability for refined dining, reporting that the preface presented vegetarian dishes as varied, flavourful, simple, and inexpensive to prepare.
+The Theosophical Review noted Pope's skill in devising savoury dishes and advised new vegetarians to use the recipes carefully, especially if they had limited cooking experience.